danieliscrazy/stickerdb/README.md

 1. Fork the repo.
 2. Name your file(s) appropriately.
 3. Upload to the /static/stickers directory.
-4. If you know them, edit artists.json and.or programs.json and add the sticker(s) to it.
+4. If you know who made them or what program they're from, add the sticker(s) to artists.json and/or programs.json.
 4. Make a pull request!

 The code in the repo is the code for stickers.dld.hackclub.app.
 It also has an API.
 You can use https://stickers.dld.hackclub.app/api/all to get a listing of all stickers, and you can sort by program or artist by using those arguments, e.g. https://stickers.dld.hackclub.app/api/all?artist=@bunnyguy&program=High%20Seas.

-> The code files (but not the stickers!) in this repository are AI generated.
+> The code files in this repository are AI generated.
+(Not the stickers!)